 If you are uncertain whether you might be exempt from the registration requirement, you can contact the registration office responsible for your place of residence.
 They will then be able to inform you about your individual case.

 If you are moving to a new city, you do not need to de-register with the city you are leaving.
-When registering your new address in your new city, the city where you were previously resident will be informed about your move.
+When registering your new address in your new city, the city where you were previously resident will automatically be informed about your move.

 An exemption to this rule is when you want to permanently move away from Germany.
 Information about this can be found under Departure conditions/Formalities.